Volkopat/Mini-Evolve/README.md

 - Integration with formal testing frameworks (e.g., `pytest`).
 - UI for experiment tracking and visualization.
 - Support for more complex problem types and programming languages.
+- Enhanced error analysis and feedback mechanisms for the LLM.

 ## Contributing
 Contributions are welcome!
 Please feel free to fork the repository, make changes, and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.